Mother, May I Sleep with Danger? (1996 film): Home media

 In January 2004, Tori Spelling began a campaign to get Mother, May I Sleep with Danger? released on DVD worldwide.
 Seven years later, on June 6, 2011, Sony Pictures Entertainment finally issued a DVD release.

-Mill Creek Entertainment released Mother, May I Sleep with Danger? along with this remake on DVD.
+Mill Creek Entertainment released Mother, May I Sleep with Danger?, along with the remake, on DVD.

 Remake

 Lifetime announced a remake of the film in December 2015 with James Franco serving as executive producer.
-The plot involved a young woman who falls for another woman who happens to have a vampire form.
-The remake starred Leila George as Leah, Emily Meade as Pearl, Nick Eversman as Bob, with James Franco, Ivan Sergei, Emma Rigby, and Tori Spelling as Leah's mother Julie.
-In April 2016 Vulture revealed that Franco had reimagined the film as a "a same-sex vampire love story."
-Franco had stated that he was partly inspired by Will Ferrell's Lifetime movie A Deadly Adoption to make "a very non-Lifetime movie on Lifetime."
-It first aired on the Lifetime Network on Saturday, June 18, 2016.
+The plot involved a young woman who falls for another woman who happens to be a vampire.
+In April 2016, Vulture revealed that Franco had reimagined the film as a "a same-sex vampire love story."
+Franco stated that he was partly inspired by Will Ferrell's Lifetime movie A Deadly Adoption to make "a very non-Lifetime movie on Lifetime."
+It first aired on the Lifetime Network on Saturday, June 18, 2016, and starred Leila George, Emily Meade, Nick Eversman, Emma Rigby, and Franco, with Tori Spelling and Ivan Sergei appearing in different roles.